Memory Dishes: Women and African Diasporic Cooking, Brown University 2018-2019

 17th Century Barbados Slave Naming Practices: A Cultural Retention, University of Alabama 2013-2014

 Independent undergraduate research under the guidance of University of Alabama’s Dr. Jenny Shaw.
 This research centered on African cultural retention and adaptation observed through naming practices in slave communities in seventeenth-century Barbados.
-Johanna explored the idea that the use of African naming practices in slave societies resulted from the need for new cultural bonds that could aid existence inside the structure of forced servitude.
+Explored the idea that the use of African naming practices in slave societies resulted from the need for new cultural bonds that could aid existence inside the structure of forced servitude